-7. Lodgment or filing of documents may be effected by personal delivery during the hours at which the Office is open to the public.
+7. Lodgment or filing of documents may be effected by personal delivery during the hours at which the public office at which the Clerk conducts business is open to the public.

 IV.
 Lodgment or filing of documents by non-personal delivery in hard copy